rohit0297/Google_data_analytics_Capstone_cyclistic_case_study/README.md

 Due to limitations of Excel/ google sheet to handle the large amount of data, We have used BigQuery to combine the various datasets into one dataset and clean it.

 #### Data Merging
-We merged 12 csv files
+We merged 12 csv files are uploaded in the dataset 'tripdata'.
+One more table created named 'combined_tripdata', merged all 12 csv files and moved into it.
+The 'combined_tripdata' contains 5,066,388 rows of data for past 4 quarters.

+#### Exploratory Data Analysis